 |Major event or all day site-visit hosted by the organization||Approx $750||Event in this category would entail the work of more than one staff person at the partner organization and extensive pre-planning||A local organization supporting refugees hosts a full-day event, on site, specifically for students in a course|

 *Capstone Projects at Tech are often funded by the client.
 Some non-profit partners regularly pay for capstone projects, but most community organizations do not have sufficient funding to do so.
 In those cases, SLS pays the fee the department or program requests of the client.
-SLS also provides funding that will support the project, even if that funding isn't paid directly to the partner; an example is SLS's providing of Subject Matter Experts-- faculty from outside the discipline to advise the team in creating a stronger and more equity-oriented deliverable.
-In some very special cases, partners may actually be paid to participate in a multi-disciplinary capstone project.
+If there is no fee, SLS will provide a stipend- as suggested above-to the collaborating nonprofit or grassroots partner, to compensate them for their time as co-educators and mentors.
+SLS also provides other funding that will support the project, even if that funding isn't paid directly to the partner; an example is SLS's providing of Subject Matter Experts.
+These “SMEs” are faculty from outside the discipline who advise the team in creating a stronger and more equity-oriented deliverable.
+In some very special cases, partners from other organizations with special expertise may be paid to participate in a consulting capacity in a capstone project.
 You'll find more information about our Capstone Projects program here.

 Working with the SLS office can help you quickly and easily get community partners listed as vendors in Georgia Tech’s procurement system so that any honorariums you have requested can be processed.
 Please read the following instructions closely and carefully and consult with YOUR UNIT's Financial Analyst first with any questions.
 The process differs depending on whether your partners is being paid as an individual or an organization, and whether your partner is being paid by SLS durectly or by funds that have already been transferred to your unit.

 Is your partner being paid as an INDIVIDUAL?